top of page

 ✔️Eligibility: Citizens over 35, with higher education, and at least five years of residency.

-✔️Powers: The president handles foreign policy, especially regarding the Cyprus issue, and appoints the Prime Minister.
+✔️Powers: The president handles foreign policy and appoints the Prime Minister.

 3. Parliamentary Elections